mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 However, since the point of this exercise is to learn, we’ll implement our own bit array as well, like [real programmers](https://homepages.inf.ed.ac.uk/rni/papers/realprg.html) do.
 That way, we can also see how bitwise operations work.

-We start with a simple struct, amptly named BitArray:
+We start with a simple struct, aptly named BitArray:

 ```rust
 #[derive(Debug)]